Copyright © 2007, 2008 Brian McCamish, All Rights Reserved

 The mini-barrier is a custom set up that is temporary in nature, designed to replace the barrier on the driver's side that was removed when the

 passenger seat was removed.
-Eventually, this barrier will be replaced with an African Outback half-barrier when one can be sourced.
+Eventually, this barrier may be replaced with an African Outback half-barrier when one can be sourced, however, I'm

 LED interior lights